cmeeren/Felicity/DOCUMENTATION.md

 Meta is only returned for success responses.
 If the map is empty, `meta` is omitted from the response.

+#### Top-level links

+You can return top-level links for any response.
+To enable this, use the `.GetTopLevelLinks` or `.GetTopLevelLinksWithMeta` method after `.AddJsonApi()`.
+This lets you specify a function `'ctx -> IDictionary<string, string>` (without link meta) or `IDictionary<string, string * IDictionary<string, obj>>` (with link meta).

+This implies that `'ctx` should be mutable.
+You set the appropriate field(s) on `'ctx` during the request processing, and your function is called before writing the response to add `links` to the document.

+Links are only returned for success responses.
+If the map is empty, `links` is omitted from the response.
+If a link's meta is empty, the link will be a string instead of an object with a `href` property.

 #### Omitting links from the response

 If there are API clients that do not make use of the links in the response, omitting links from the response may